-Although steeped in history, Córdoba is part of the modern world at the same time.
-The high-speed AVE trains connect you quickly to all major Spanish cities and from there, to the rest of Europe.
+Córdoba is a modern city, but the areas in which students ciruculate give it a small-town feel that is very comfortable for most.
+At the same time, the high-speed AVE trains connect you quickly to all major Spanish cities and from there, to the rest of Europe.
 The city is particularly appealing during the spring semester when the festival calendar is busy with cultural events.

 - Regular social and cultural activities in and around Cordoba coordinate with all classes

 - Four-day excursion to Morocco is really eye-opening and also tied into classes

 - Awesome instructors and personalized attention

 - Homestays with families who will welcome you into their households